- Amarillo Area Rotary Baseball League Rules

 completion of the previous game.
 Make sure both teams for next game have line-ups turned in to

 score keeper and opposing team.
 The home team is the official book for all games and MUST KEEP

-TO AND AFTER THE GAME).
-The umpire is the official clock.
+THE OFFICIAL LEAGUE SCOREBOOK - The umpire is the official clock.